 In larvae, feeding is straightforward and concerned with the efficient acquisition and utilization of food, resulting in growth.
 In the adult, growth no longer occurs but food is still required to supply energy for activity, to allow ova within the abdomen to mature, and to provide moisture.

 Flower nectar is the main source of energy and moisture, but provides little in the way of protein and vitamins.
 The latter are supplied by the breakdown of body tissues accumulated during the larval stage.
 Superficially, most adult moths visit flowers indiscriminately, showing little preference for certain colours or species.
 Careful observations have shown, however, that a moth will not only learn the location of suitable nectar-bearing flowers within its territory, but will also visit each patch at the same time each day or night (Pittaway, 1993).
 Additionally, many species exhibit distinct periods of feeding activity.
-In Sphinx pinastri, this is between dusk and midnight, when it avidly visits pale, deep-throated, tubular flowers such as Lonicera.
+In Hyloicus pinastri, this is between dusk and midnight, when it avidly visits pale, deep-throated, tubular flowers such as Lonicera.
 Hemaris tityus prefers blue or purple, shallow-throated flowers such as Ajuga, Salvia and Knautia, which it frequents between 10.00--15.00 h.

 Acherontia atropos and Acherontia styx are unique in that they rarely visit flowers, preferring to enter beehives in search of honey.
 Their proboscises are modified into short, dagger-like tubes capable of piercing honeycombs.